yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL unguided - Enterprise-class networking in Azure.md

 ### Exit criteria

--   VNet peering must be configured from each VNet to each other.
+-   VNet peering must be configured from each VNet to each other

 ## Exercise 7: Provision and configure partner firewall solution